Napier driveway car washing ban proposal has opponents

 Of the 37 submissions on the stormwater bylaw, nine had concerns about the impact on car washing and the difficulty some residents had in accessing grass areas or lawn to wash cars.

-One of those sumitters, Chris Denby, said the rule was draconian and urged the council to "leave the joy of the car wash on the home driveway".
+One of those submitters, Chris Denby, said the rule was draconian and urged the council to "leave the joy of the car wash on the home driveway".

-"This is one relaxing and pleasurable activity that I enjoy every now and then... and now it too is under threat," he said.
+"This is one relaxing and pleasurable activity that I enjoy every now and then ... and now it too is under threat," he said.

-"For us car buffs, it's one of the last joys of life before we are threatened with extinction - T-shirt and jandals, nice sunny day, chamois in hand, car radio playing a favourite station, shiny chrome, gleaming paintwork... it's a Kiwi tradition that should not be quashed," he said.
+"For us car buffs, it's one of the last joys of life before we are threatened with extinction - T-shirt and jandals, nice sunny day, chamois in hand, car radio playing a favourite station, shiny chrome, gleaming paintwork ... it's a Kiwi tradition that should not be quashed," he said.

 "Given that most people hardly ever wash their cars, and allow the rain to get rid of dirt from the car (which goes into the stormwater system from the road anyways), would enforcement of this make any real difference?" he added.